npb596/Mitonuclear-Analysis-Project/README.md

 # Mitonuclear Analysis Project
-This repository contains data files and scripts to reproduce the analysis for the manuscript currently titled: **"Mitonuclear Conflict in a Macaque Species Exhibiting Phylogenetic Discordance"**
+This repository contains data files and scripts to reproduce the analysis for the manuscript currently titled: **"Mitonuclear conflict in a macaque species exhibiting phylogenomic discordance"**

 # Abstract